 Helping Without Hurting in Africa

-Helping Without Hurting in Africa provides readers with the foundational concepts and tools in Christ-centered poverty alleviation and doubles as a ready-to-use facilitator manual that helps participants:
+Now, this groundbreaking resource has been adapted specifically for African contexts.
+Helping without Hurting in Africa both provides readers with the foundational concepts and tools in Christ-centered poverty alleviation and doubles as a ready-to-use facilitator manual.
+As you read, you will:

-- Grow in their relationships with God, others, self, and the rest of creation.
+- Grow in your relationships with God, others, self, and the rest of creation

-- Gain a new focus on the kingdom of God in their ministries.
+- Gain a new focus on the kingdom of God in your ministry

-- Renew their love and compassion for the materially poor.
+- Renew your love and compassion for the materially poor

-- Empower churches and ministries to bring lasting change, starting with their own resources.
+- Learn how to empower churches and ministries to bring lasting change, starting with their own resources

 Anthony Sytsma and his wife, Sara, work for Resonate Global Mission in Uganda, where Anthony mentors and teaches pastors.
 He is passionate about encouraging Christians in America to listen and learn from Christians in Africa so that they can work collaboratively to reform mission and development efforts in Africa.
 Anthony is originally from Michigan and holds a Bachelor of Arts in Religion and Theology from Calvin University and a Master of Divinity from Calvin Theological Seminary.
 He is an ordained Minister of the Word in the Christian Reformed Church of North America and has served as a pastor in the USA.
 Anthony has also worked for World Renew in Uganda and Kenya.